Health and Safety

 You must carry out a risk assessment - please use the generic risk assessment to help you identify the hazards, assess the risk, take action and control the risks.
 Read more

-- If you have livestock at your event, the industry has developed a new code of practice which is for all farmers that open to the public - including Open Farm Sunday host farmers.
-It provides guidance, including pictures and real-life case studies, of practical measures that you can apply at your premises to help you comply with the law and keep visitors safe.
+- Holding a lamb or stroking a calf are very special activities to offer at your event, but if you have livestock on Open Farm Sunday you must take precautions to prevent visitors becoming ill through diseases, such as e-coli 0157.
+Please refer to the industry code of practice on preventing and controlling ill health from animal contact which applies to Open Farm Sunday host farmers.
+It provides guidance, including case studies, of practical measures that you can apply on your farm to help you comply with the law and keep visitors safe.
 There is a summary document, full document and teachers notes which can be downloaded from the FACE website here.
-You can also watch a presentation on the code of practice here.

 - provide hand washing facilities, signage and supervision